-In this paper we extend the results of our previous work [23] and introduce a new control strategy that uses different step-size parameters for each task class.
-In addition, in this work we provide a way to choose optimal step-sizes for the proposed family of control protocols.
+In this paper we extend the results of our previous work [21] and introduce a control strategy that uses different step-size parameters for each task class under different cost constraints on network topology for each task class.
+We also provide a way to choose optimal step-sizes for the proposed family of control protocols.